bx1n/bx1n.github.io/content/_index.md

 ### About me

 Working towards taking Traboda Cyberlabs to new heights.
 Security Researcher at Amrita Vishwa Vidyapeetham.
 Outside of tech, I love to travel and seek out peaceful spots to unwind.
-I’m also into smartphone videography and photography, capturing the beauty of my life journey.
+I’m also into smartphone videography and photography, capturing the beauty of life.

 ### Work